T20 World Cup: India's megastars ready to pounce on Pakistan's pretenders in 'The Match' | Sports-Games

 For India, their strength is a crack top-five that comprises Rohit, Rahul, Kohli, Suryakumar and Rishabh Pant.
 Here is a line-up that can send a chill down the spine of Afridi, Rauf, Hasan, Imad Wasim and Shadab Khan, who are going to form the core of their bowling attack.

-India's problem is going to be a long tail and the absence of a sixth bowler if Hardik Pandya is played purely as a batter.
+India's problem is going to be a long tail and the absence of a sixth bowler as Hardik Pandya is played purely as a batter.

 The bowling department will depend on which side of the track they are playing as Bumrah, Ravindra Jadeja, Shami and Varun Chakravarthy pick themselves.